keybase/client/go/chat/crypto_doc.md

 Signing and encrypting attachments is almost the same as for regular messages, except that they could be very large.
-If Alice uploads a video, Bob might want to skip to some little part of it without downloading the whole thing.
+If Alice uploads a video, Bob might want to see part of it without downloading the whole thing.
 To make that work, Alice splits up her attachments into chunks and signs and encrypts them individually, so that Bob can verify just the chunks that he needs.
-This is all done carefully to make sure no one can move the chunks around after the fact.
+This is all done carefully (more details below) to make sure no one can move the chunks around after the fact.

-Another issue that comes up with large files is that it's helpful to host them on third-party CDN's.
-One worry about CDN's though, even with encrypted files, is that we might not be able to delete files reliably when we want to.
+Another issue that comes up with large files is that it's helpful to host them on third-party CDNs.
+One worry about CDNs though, even with encrypted files, is that we might not be able to delete files reliably when we want to.
 To help with that, Alice encrypts attachments with a new set of one-time-use keys, and she includes those keys in the attachment message body.
 That way deleting the attachment message body has the same effect as deleting the large file.